-Buying a home is a huge milestone – but the process can be a little difficult to navigate.
+Buying a new home is a huge milestone – but the process can be a little difficult to navigate.
 Sometimes, just the thought of a down payment on a house is enough to get your heart racing a little faster.
 It’s understandable.
 As a first-time home buyer, if you’re purchasing a house or a condo, it can be intimidating.
-Here’s a breakdown of some useful things to know and understand before you’re ready to jump right in.
+Here’s a further breakdown of the steps we mentioned above that will help you get ready to jump into the property market.

 How much do you need to save for a down payment?

 A down payment is the amount of money you put down on your house or condo.
 It’s then deducted from the purchase price of your home.
+House prices can vary and so do down payments.
 The more money you can save for your down payment, the better.
 The required down payment can vary depending on the value of the home but generally ranges between 5 – 10%.
-For high value homes the minimum down payment can be as high as 20%1.
+For high value homes, the minimum down payment can be as high as 20%1.

 You can also use this easy TD down payment calculator to help you figure out how much you need to save.